Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Discussion

 The effect of substellar temperature change, $\Delta T_{sub}$, on climate is difficult to infer since previous climate models of tidally locked planets show that the substellar region is often covered in clouds from increased evaporation \citep{Lewis2018} and, likewise, powers hurricanes \citep{Yan2020}.
 In our model, a previously tidally locked planet that has rotated $180^{\circ}$ will have remnant ice sheets covering the substellar point.
 Lower substellar temperatures and the lack of an open ocean will reduce evaporation on the day side.
 Precipitation rates and hurricanes would presumably be reduced as a consequence.
 Thus, reduced evaporation on the day side, due to a substellar ice sheet, may reduce the transport of water from the day side to the night side of a planet that is tidally locked.
 Reduced atmospheric water transport would be impactful in reducing precipitation and, thus, reducing the speed that large continental ice sheets form on the night side, such as examined by \citet{Menou2013} and \citet{Yang2014}.
 Therefore, the night side may be spared a large buildup of ice sheets, at least until a substellar ocean reemerges and evaporation increases to normal levels.
 If the planet flips again, or begins spinning, soon after the previous flip then the negative habitability impacts of rapid ice sheet formation may be partly avoided.
 Negative impacts of rapid ice sheet formation include, but are not limited to, many meters of snowpack burying ecosystems.

 Ocean currents and prevailing winds would change, given enough time, as these are ultimately driven by heat transport.
 On Earth, changes in ocean currents occur due to continental drift which is a much longer timescale than TLSR planets.
-The best analogy on Earth may be the El Niño and La Niña cycles in the Pacific Ocean or the change in weather patterns due to seasons.
+One analogy we routinely observe on Earth are the El Niño and La Niña cycles in the Pacific Ocean or the change in weather patterns due to seasons.
 However, neither of these is nearly as extreme as what our models describe and they do not persist for years to millennia or longer.
+Earth's Milankovitch cycles, which are responsible for cyclic ice ages, are more similar in terms of being caused by orbital dynamics and the magnitude of temperature change.
+However, the timescale of Earth's Milankovitch cycles is around 50,000-100,000 years.
 Furthermore, local or regional changes in climate that coincide with different geographies are another issue entirely.
 In short, there is no equivalent analog we can observe on Earth and 3D GCMs are the best tool we have to study this phenomenon.

 Extreme temperature changes affect geology through increased erosion.
 The most basic form of erosion would be stress from thermal expansion and the cracking of rock through ice intrusion.
 However, the potential rapid formation and retreat of glaciers would cause erosion directly but also through indirect phenomena like megafloods.
 Megafloods are caused when large glacial melt lakes rapidly discharge when ice dams collapse.
 They are likely responsible for many unique surface features in the northwest of the United States \citep{OCONNOR2020}.
 Another erosion source would be permafrost melt.
 Permafrost melt due to Earth's current human-caused climate change is observed to create gas blowouts \citep{Bogo2020}, large sinkholes, and landslides \citep{Fortier2007}.
 Overall, these erosive processes may degrade mountains more quickly than on Earth and cause accordingly flatter surface topologies.